Frequently Asked Questions

 Who should have a health screening?

 Any staff, faculty, or students conducting animal researcher must go through a health screening process prior to obtaining approval from the IACUC.
 The health screening form is available on the Important Documents page.
 This is to be completed by each investigator.
 Students will need to have faculty mentors sign the first page of the health screening form before they complete the health history section of the form.
 Completed forms should be brought to MTSU Health Services where they will be reviewed.
 If there are any areas that need clarification or immunizations that need to be completed, Health Services will contact you.
-Once you have completed all of the necessary follow-up, the Office of Compliance will be notified that you have completed the process.
-Your health information will be maintained at Health Services; the Office of Compliance will not have access to your health information.
+Once you have completed all of the necessary follow-up, the Office of Research Compliance will be notified that you have completed the process.
+Your health information will be maintained at Health Services; the Office of Research Compliance will not have access to your health information.

 What activities are exempted from review?